 Programs Offered

+Bachelor of Science Degrees

 MAJOR CONCENTRATION MINOR

 Military Science

 The Military Science program consists of a two-year basic course and a two-year advanced course enrolling both male and female students.
 The basic course is taken during the freshman and sophomore years.
 Students are under no military obligation while enrolled in the basic course.
 Students can only minor in ROTC as no major is offered.